EleniLPetrou/pacific_herring_RADseq/README.md

 Using the *stacks* pipeline, we assembled sequencing reads into loci and called genotypes.
 After filtering the data using *vcftools* , we conducted analyses on the spatial and temporal population structure of Pacific herring.
 These were mainly conducted using  R packages such as *bioconductor* and *tidyverse*.

+If you look in the folder titled "scripts", you will see the code that we used to analyze the data.